playfulprogramming/playfulprogramming/content/LayZee/posts/the-ultimate-migration-guide-to-angular-eslint-eslint-and-nx-11-1eh2/index.md

 - [Conclusion](#conclusion)
   - [Acknowledgements](#acknowledgements)

-# Prerequisites
+# Prerequisites {#prerequisites}

 1. It's recommended to use Node.js 12 for Nx 11.
 2. This guide assumes that Nx CLI version 11.x is installed globally.
 3. Install Angular CLI version 11.x globally just in case.

-# Setting up a new Nx Angular workspace with angular-eslint
+# Setting up a new Nx Angular workspace with angular-eslint {#setting-up-a-new-nx-angular-workspace-with-angulareslint}

 In this use case, we create a new Nx workspace.
 We can either use the `empty` workspace preset or the `angular` workspace preset.

-## Option 1: Use the empty workspace preset
+## Option 1: Use the empty workspace preset {#option-1-use-the-empty-workspace-preset}

 Using the `empty` workspace preset, we use `workspace.json` version 2 which is compatible with Nx plugins targeting Nx 11 or later.